 MQTT (Message Queue Telemetry Transport)

 Vehicle driver monitoring applications analyze various data points and come up with suggestions for you to improve your driving skills, get better mileage from your vehicle.
 Such systems record and transmit the vital parameters of your vehicle to a streaming system, the streaming system performs the various computations on the data to generate usable data points.
-A lightweight queue can used on such a device to transmit events to Spark streams.
+A lightweight queue can be used on such a device to transmit events to Spark streams.

 ZeroMQ is Messaging library and allows you to flexibly pick a messaging queue model.
 The various models possible are – Publisher/Subscriber, Request/ Response, Pair, etc.

 Kinesis is a managed service, therefore, the user does not have to think about how to process data simultaneously but concentrate more on the logic of processing this data.
 Plug-in your code for processing the data and let Kinesis handle the processing for you.
 Since it is managed by Amazon it is more stable and scalable than any of the systems discussed, but it does not allow the type of flexibility as you can have with Kafka or any other systems.

-Click streams from websites: Customers can be provided with real time analytics of their websites
+- Click streams from websites: Customers can be provided with real-time analytics of their websites

-Stock market firms: can make use of the real time data coming in, helping them know the trends of the industry
+- Stock market firms: can make use of the real time data coming in, helping them know the trends of the industry